From Less to Sass

 bash script that used

 inotifytools to watch the files.
 We used this for several months as we slowly tweaked and optimised our workflow.
-This can be found on github: less-watch.

 More about this can be read here